sourcesync/pinn_strong/README.md

 # Getting Started With Advection CFD

 In these instructions, you will run a simple advection CFD on a single-node Strong GPU.
 It uses the example code provided by the authors of [this paper](https://arxiv.org/abs/2308.08468).
-Note you will not being submitting to the Strong compute cluster yet, but instead leveraging a staging area.
-This is a useful sanity to make sure all your code is working properly.
-Later on in this README, there are instructions for submitting to a GPU Cluster.
+Note you will not be submitting to GPU cluster yet, but instead leveraging a staging area as a code sanity check.
+Later on in this README, there are instructions showing you how to ssubmit to a GPU Cluster.

 1. Register for an account at [Strong Compute](https://strongcompute.com/) and following the on-boarding instructions.